open-o11y/aws-o11y-good-practices/docs/dimensions.md

 This dimension is concerned with the programming language you use for writing your service or application.
 Here, we're dealing with SDKs and libraries, such as the [X-Ray SDKs][xraysdks] or what OpenTelemetry provides in the context of [instrumentation][otelinst].
+You want to make sure that an o11y solution supports your programming language of choice for a given signal type such as logs or metrics.

-## Infra & persistent data
+## Infra & data

-Any sort of application-external dependencies, be it infrastructure like a VPC or a datastore like RDS or DynamoDB or a queue like SQS.
-This includes but is not limited to the following:
+In this dimension we consider ny sort of application-external dependencies, be it infrastructure like the VPC the service is running in or a datastore like RDS or DynamoDB or a queue like SQS.

+!!! tip "Commonalities"
+    One thing all the sources in the "Infra & Data" dimension have in common is that they are located outside of your application (as well as the compute environment your app runs in) and with that you have to treat them as an opaque box.

+This dimension includes but is not limited to:

 - AWS infrastructure, for example [VPC flow logs][vpcfl].
 - Secondary APIs such as [Kubernetes control plane logs][kubecpl].
 - Signals from datastores, such as or [S3][s3mon], [RDS][rdsmon] or [SQS][sqstrace].

-!!! tip "Commonalities"
-    One thing all the sources in the "Infrak & Persistent Data" dimension have in common is that they are located outside of your application (as well as the compute environment your app runs in) and with that you have to treat them as an opaque box.

 ## Compute unit

-The way your code is packagedm, scheduled, and run.
-For example, in Lambda that's a function and in ECS and EKS that's a container (and tasks and pods respectively).
+The way your package, schedule, and run your code.
+For example, in Lambda that's a function and in [ECS][ecs] and [EKS][eks] that unit is a container running in a tasks (ECS) or pods (EKS), respectively.
+Containerized environments like Kubernetes often allow for two options concerning telemetry deployments: as side cars or as per-node (instance) daemon processes.

 ## Compute engine

-This refers to the base runtime environment, which may (EC2 instance, for example) or may not (Fargate, Lambda) be your responsibility to maintain.
+This dimension refers to the base runtime environment, which may (in case of an EC2 instance, for example) or may not (serverless offerings such as Fargate or Lambda) be your responsibility to provision and patch.
+Depending on the compute engine you use, the telemetry part might already be part of the offering, for example, [EKS on Fargate][firelensef] has log routing via Fluent Bit integrated.

 [aes]: https://aws.amazon.com/elasticsearch-service/ "Amazon Elasticsearch Service"